NYU Student Emergency Fund

 Possible Expenses Covered by the Emergency Fund

-- Medications and other costs related to emergency medical care.
+- Medications and other costs related to emergency medical care that are not covered by your health insurance.

 - Books, remote learning technology needs, and other essential academic expenses.